MeatKatlet/language_helper/README.txt

     #empty spans in translations WHY?
         #test my approach!

-    #todo max_index logic  - relative to different replics index!!!!
+    #max_index logic  - relative to different replics index!!!!

-    #TODO set html of span only if it was send most later! (because of assynchronious earlier sends can be recieved latest)
+    #set html of span only if it was send most later! (because of assynchronious earlier sends can be recieved latest)
-        #test my approach!
+        #test my approach! - messages in socket recieves through queue

     #"SCONJ": "_cj" - "that" - error - need to find unteel  next semicolon if in current is ""